What Bluetooth Class does GXP2200 support?

 What is a Network Group?

-A Network Group applies the same configuration such as SSIDs, Connected Clients configuration, Blacklist/Whitelist etc. to a group if GWN7610 access points.
+A Network Group applies the same configuration such as SSIDs, Connected Clients Configuration, Blacklist/Whitelist etc. to a group of GWN AP access points.

 Network Groups are independent from each other via VLANs.